flux-capacitor/flux-capacitor/README.md

 **As you can see we now have much more data than we would usually have.
 We can restore the deleted note with all its contents.
 We can trace back any changes made to the notes.
 And we even have a detailed log showing when any event was dispatched and by whom** 🎉

-## No code is good code
+## *No code* is good code

-You know what's better than writing a lot of bug-free code?
-Writing only very few bug-free code that achieves the same!
+You know what's better than writing a lot of good code?
+Writing only very few code that achieves the same!

 #### Code to initialize the store (sample app)
 < 20 SLOC